JJK96/shellcode_compiler/README.md

 # c-to-shellcode.py

-It's a simple Python script to easily convert C code to shellcode (standalone binary machine code) with one command 👾🐚
+It's a simple Python script to easily convert C code to shellcode (standalone binary machine code) with one command 👾🐚 Read more: [From C to shellcode](https://print3m.github.io/blog/from-c-to-shellcode)

 Dependencies: